Medical Weight Loss and Management Nutrition

 - How much to eat: Overeating after weight loss surgery can make you feel sick and prevent you from achieving your goals.
 We let you know how many calories it takes to meet your body’s needs and how much food you should eat at each meal.

 - How to set goals: We help you make steady progress toward healthy living by always having a goal.
 These goals include small changes that feel within your grasp.
-For example, the idea of cutting out sweet tea can feel overwhelming, so we talk about ways you can gradually decrease how much and how often you drink it.

 - Ways to overcome challenges: Healthy eating can be a constant struggle.
 Our compassionate approach makes it easier to talk about the challenges you are facing.
 We work together to come up with a plan for overcoming them.